opereclin/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that moves files within a folder in a directory
+the script deletes a file in a directory